flutter/website/src/development/packages-and-plugins/developing-packages.md

 ### Step 1: Create the package

-To create a starter Flutter package, use the `--template=plugin_ffi` flag with `flutter create`:
+To create a starter FFI plugin package, use the `--template=plugin_ffi` flag with `flutter create`:

 ```terminal